To learn about how this page came to be, click on this link: What We Wish We Knew.

 I wish my students knew that I remember what it is like to be a student, but I also realize that things are different now and that they face problems and challenges that didn’t even exist when I was in school.

-I wish my students knew that I struggled to get along with others in school.
+I wish my students knew that I struggled to get along with others throughout my k-12 school experience.
 I tried very hard to fit in, but the harder I tried to fit in the harder it was for me to make and keep friends.
 I felt like most people were mean and I nearly shut down in my junior high years into my freshman year of high school.
 By the time I was a high school senior I had given up trying to fit in and it was at that point that I started to get along with the people I had been trying so hard to impress.
 I wish I had learned that lesson earlier in my life, so I guess that’s why I want my students to know that the sooner a person can start being him/herself—the better.

 I wish my students knew that during the summer I try to make myself a better teacher.
 I take classes.
 I attend seminars.
 I present information to other teachers.
 I read books about teaching.
 I read books that I think my students might like.
 I write and write and write.
 When I hear people say, “but you get your summers off” I just shake my head.
 If I didn’t have summers “off” I wouldn’t be able to recharge and become a student myself.
 I am always planning and thinking about ways to make my classroom a better place for my students.